ibsal/trick-double-pendulum/README.md

 which can be used to calculate the x and y positions of the masses.

 ## Results

+The plot below was created with masses of 1 kg each, rod lengths of 1 m each, theta1 at 0 degrees and theta2 at 20 degrees.
 [Plot of the x and y positions of both masses](https://github.com/ibsal/trick-double-pendulum/blob/main/scripts/Figure_1.png)